Sustainability is central to Explorer West's mission and influences all aspects of the school, such as:

 Examples of Sustainability Program

 - School-Wide Sustainability Workshops.
-To build literacy around key sustainability concepts, during the first two weeks of school all faculty and students participate in workshops addressing core concepts in the theme for the year.
+To build literacy around crucial sustainability concepts, faculty and students participate in workshops addressing core concepts in the theme for the year.

 - Tomorrow's Leader's Tonight.
 The 8th graders teach sustainability concepts for the annual theme to parents during the annual event.

 - Outdoor Education.
-The unsurpassed outdoor education program provides all students with graduated experience in outdoor skills and “Leave No Trace” outdoor travel, from snowshoing and cross-country skiing to worldclass backpacking in areas such as Mt.
+Our unique outdoor education program provides all students with increasing experience in outdoor skills.
+Students engage in outdoor activities, from snowshoeing and cross-country skiing to world-class backpacking in areas such as Mt.
 Rainier and Olympic national parks.

-- Annual Field Trip.
-A spring field trip takes the entire school out to two different sites or organizations related to the annual theme, from the Yukon Gold Rush Museum and African American Museum, to the Ballard Locks and Olympic Sculpture Park to the King Tut exhibit and Bill & Melinda Gates Foundation Visitor Center.
+- Annual Field Trip A spring field trip takes the entire school out to two different sites or organizations related to the yearly theme, from the Yukon Gold Rush Museum and African American Museum to the Ballard Locks and Olympic Sculpture Park to the King Tut exhibit and Bill & Melinda Gates Foundation Visitor Center.

-To involve all students in annual service projects, mixed grade advisory groups partner with a range of community organizations, including White Center Food Bank, Washtington Trails Association, Green Schools Alliance, Seattle Parks and Recreation, Green Cities Program, Seattle Public Utilities, Roxbury Elementary School, and South Seattle Community College.
+To involve all students in annual service projects, mixed grade advisory groups partner with a range of community organizations: Community Orchard of West Seattle, White Center Food Bank, Washington Trails Association, Green Schools Alliance, Seattle Parks and Recreation, Green Cities Program, Seattle Public Utilities, Roxhill Elementary School, and South Seattle Community College.

 - NAIS Leading Edge Award for Environmental Sustainability.
-NAIS defines environmental sustainability as "becoming more green and less wasteful; incorporating environmental education into the curriculum; supporting social and economic well being in the local community; and endorsing sustainable physical development”.
+NAIS defines environmental sustainability as "becoming more green and less wasteful; incorporating environmental education into the curriculum; supporting the social and economic well being in the local community; and endorsing sustainable physical development."

 - King County Earth Heroes Award